Business Analysis Budgeting

-1. Manage their own time, meet deadlines and be properly prepare to be fully engaged in course discussions;
+1. Manage time, meet deadlines, and be properly prepared to be fully engaged in course discussions.

-2. Develop problem solving techniques to determine the reasonableness and accuracy of solutions; be able to “guess well”;
+2. Develop problem-solving techniques to determine the reasonableness and accuracy of solutions.

-7. Prepare an annual cash budget on a month-by-month basis along with being able to justify the assumptions made within that budget;
+7. Prepare an annual cash budget on a month-by-month basis and justify the assumptions made within that budget.

 10. Conduct “what-if” analysis with market variables used in decision making.

 - Simple Interest